Olympic Games

 Participation in the Ancient Olympic Games was limited to male athletes only.
 The only way women were able to take part was to enter horses in the equestrian events.
 There are records of several winning women horse owners.
 As the owner of the horse teams, they were credited with the victory, though they were most likely not present at the events.

-Even in the early years of the modern Olympics, women were not well represented.
+Even in the early years of the modern Olympics, women were not well represented (consequently a rival Women's Olympics was held).
 Women participated for the first time at the 1900 Paris Games with the inclusion of women's events in lawn tennis and golf.
 Women's athletics and gymnastics debuted at the 1928 Olympics.
 Over time more women's events were added.
 In 2012, women's boxing was introduced, resulting in no remaining sports that do not include events for women.

-Equality in the available sports is one thing, but in many countries women do not have equal right to participate in sports and the opportunity to participate in the Olympic Games.
-Prior to the 2012 Olympic in London, three Muslim countries have never before sent a female athlete: Qatar, Brunei, and Saudi Arabia.
+Equality in the available sports is one thing, but in many countries, women do not have equal rights to participate in sports and the opportunity to participate in the Olympic Games.
+Prior to the 2012 Olympics in London, three Muslim countries have never before sent a female athlete: Qatar, Brunei, and Saudi Arabia.
 However, they all bowed to IOC pressure and sent female athletes to London.
-Now every national Olympic committee has sent women to the Olympic Games.
+Now every national Olympic committee has sent women to the Olympic Games, a small step.

 Milestones

-At the first modern Olympic Games in Athens 1896, no women competed, as de Coubertin felt that their inclusion would be "impractical, uninteresting, unaesthetic, and incorrect."
+- At the first modern Olympic Games in Athens in 1896, no women competed, as de Coubertin felt that their inclusion would be "impractical, uninteresting, unaesthetic, and incorrect."

-- Here are the first women competitors in the Modern Olympic Games of 1900, in chronological order were
+- Here are the first women competitors in the Modern Olympic Games of 1900, in chronological order:

 - May 22 - Helen de Pourtales, Switzerland (Yachting)